Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Application: 2016 U.S. Presidential Election

-\paragraph{Modeled outcome.} We use a regularized multinomial logit model to estimate the relationship between $X$ and three-way ``retrospective vote choice'' (Republican, Democrat, and Other) measured by asking respondents who they voted for in the post-election CCES survey.
-Specifically, we include gender, 3-way party identification, race/ethnicity, 6-way education, region, 6-way income, 5-way religion, 4-way church attendance, born-again status, continuous age, age$^2$, gender $\times$ party identification, and age (cont.) $\times$ party identification.
-The degree of regularization was determined by ten fold cross-validation.
-We choose this set of variables such that the outcome we construct is known to include interactions.
-None of the subsequent weighting methods are ``told'' this particular choice of $\phi(X)$ had been made.
-Note also that the outcome can be modeled quite effectively: choosing the highest-probability outcome leads to an 85-86\% correct classification rate for non-independents.
-This fitted post-election outcome model is then applied to the $X$ data from every unit in the Pew pre-election survey to create their (predicted) ``retrospective vote choice''.
-Our target is the (weighted) Democratic vote margin ($D$ - $R$), here 2.48 percentage points, based on reported retrospective vote choice in the CCES, using the CCES-provided weights.
+\paragraph{Modeled outcome.} As noted above, the outcome variable to be weighted in this example is itself a modeled quantity representing the difference in probability of voting Democratic vs. Republican given one's covariates ($p(D_i-R_i|X_i)$).
+We estimate this using a multinomial logit model (see e.g. \citealp{long1997regression}) to estimate the relationship between $\X$ and three-way ``retrospective vote choice'' (Republican, Democrat, and Other) measured by asking respondents who they voted for in the post-election CCES survey.
+We use regularization in doing so, to mitigate over-fitting concerns (see e.g. \citealp{hastie2009elements}).
+This model includes gender, 3-way party identification, race/ethnicity, 6-way education, region, 6-way income, 5-way religion, 4-way church attendance, born-again status, continuous age, age$^2$, gender $\times$ party identification, and age (continuous) $\times$ party identification.

+Recall that our goal is to find weights for the Pew observations (sample) such that the weighted average value of predicted $p(D_i-R_i|X_i)$ matches that in the CCES data, here 2.48 percentage points.
+None of the subsequent weighting methods are aware this particular choice of $\phi(X)$ has been made.
+Using this specification, the outcome can be modeled quite effectively.
+For example, choosing the highest-probability outcome as an individual's final vote choice leads to an 85-86\% correct classification rate for non-independents.
+This fitted post-election outcome model is then used to predict $p(D_i-R_i|X_i)$ using the $\X$ data from the Pew pre-election survey.
 Additional details can be found in Appendix~\ref{app:outcome_model}.